Quench and Culligan are united under one name. Learn more

 Let’s explore each of these tips in more detail.

+1. Store water at temperatures ranging from 50 to 70 degrees Fahrenheit.
 The components of plastic are held together by chemical bonds.
 These bonds are more likely to break down at high temperatures, so it’s important to prevent bottled water from getting too warm.
 Plus, not many people enjoy drinking lukewarm water when they could be drinking something cool and refreshing.
+Leaching doesn’t occur in cold temperatures, but if it’s too cold, the water may freeze.
+As water freezes, it expands, increasing the risk of cracks in plastic bottles and jugs.

+2. Rotate stock regularly.
 Appoint at least one of your employees to rotate your water stock regularly.
 The designated individual should check the date on each container and remove it from the storage area if it’s more than 6 months old.

+3. Keep enough on hand for all employees.
 If your company is growing rapidly, revisit your water storage needs every few months.
 You may need to purchase additional bottles for your water cooler or order extra cases of bottled water from your supplier.
 Staying on top of your storage needs is a great way to ensure you stay in compliance with the OSHA requirements.

-Does water go bad?
+So, can water go bad?

 Stored water doesn’t go bad, but you should rotate your stock regularly to ensure employees always have access to the freshest-tasting water.
 If you’re hampered by a lack of shelf space, minimal filtration options or other challenges, consider a bottle-free water cooler.